Sweet Dreams, Smart Bites: Night Time Snacks for Diabetes

 Now, here’s a little nudge to embrace mindful choices.
 You’ve got this!
 Whether it’s a handful of nuts, a yogurt parfait, or some crunchy veggies with hummus, every decision adds to your well-being.
 Don’t hesitate to mix things up, find what works for you, and check in with a pro for tailored advice.
 Here’s to making tasty, smart choices—sweet dreams and happy snacking!

-FAQs: Night-Time Eating
+FAQs: Evening Eating Habits

 How do evening choices affect next-day focus and mood?